Ed is our Lead singer, the artist, the guy in charge (well, so he thinks).

 His passion for music and performance has carried him around New Zealand and Australia in various jazz, latin and rock bands, along with his arranging instilled in one of New Zealand's premiere Blues bands, Blutopia.

-When Aaron is not playing/ arranging music or surfing, he works as a Mobile IT Specialist Fulton Hogan Limited, helping manage their fleet of mobile devices among other IT tasks, as well as spending time with his wife Gilly and their 3 children Brighid, Connall and Alexa.
+When Aaron is not playing/ arranging music or surfing, he works in IT Compliance at Fulton Hogan Limited, helping manage their Policies and Standards along with auditing requirements, as well as spending time with his wife Gilly and their 3 children Brighid, Connall and Alexa.